MassTransit/MassTransit/doc/source/overview/underthehood.rst

 		PrefetchCount should be relatively high, a multiple of your concurrency limit for all message types so that RabbitMQ doesn’t choke delivery messages due to network delays.
 Always have a queue ready to receive the message.
 - When my consumer is not running, I do not want the messages to wait in the queue.
 How can I do this?
 	There are two ways.
 Note that each of these imply you would never use a 'competing consumer' pattern, so make sure that is the case.
-		1. Set ``PurgetOnStartup=true`` in the endpoint configuration.
+		1. Set ``PurgeOnStartup=true`` in the endpoint configuration.
 When the bus starts, it will empty the queue of all messages.
 		2. Set ``AutoDelete=true`` in the endpoint configuration.
 This causes the queue to be removed when your application stops.
 - How are Retrys handled?
 	This is handled by `middleware`_  Each endpoint has a `retry policy`_.